-Don Neil and Annette Reynolds, owners of Hadley’s Orient Hotel, have launched a new art prize that they hope will create a legacy to benefit Australian artists and be another reason to visit Tasmania.
-The Hadley’s Art Prize, Hobart will provide one of the world’s richest prizes for landscape art with the winning entry receiving $100 000 and an exhibition of finalists work to be displayed at the iconic hotel after which the prize is named.
+Don Neil and Annette Reynolds, owners of Hadley’s Orient Hotel, hope their art prize will create a legacy to benefit Australian artists and be another reason to visit Tasmania.
+The Hadley’s Art Prize, Hobart provides one of the world’s richest prizes for landscape art with the winning entry receiving $100 000 and an exhibition of finalists work to be displayed at the iconic hotel after which the prize is named.

 Hadley’s was opened in 1834 and has long played an integral role in the cultural life of Hobart with a rich history of art exhibitions, a meeting place in the 1920s and 30s of the Art Society of Tasmania and has a long history of supporting contemporary art festivals and events.
 They have recently collaborated with the Tasmanian Museum and Art Gallery and the Royal Society of Tasmania to display high quality reproductions of works on paper by John Skinner Prout, Louisa Ann Meredith and Francis Guillemard Simpkinson De Wesselow – who were all key artists in 19th century Tasmania.